dheeraj-singh03/StockExchange/README.md

   ```powershell
   dotnet run --project StockExchange.Api
   ```
-  The API will be available at `https://localhost:5001` or `http://localhost:5000` by default.

 > **Note:** This project uses in-memory storage for demo purposes.
 No external database setup is required.